jterrazz/42-malloc/README.md

 # Malloc

-Medium: getting more memory from the kernel
-TODOOO Take from other
 Custom C implementation of the malloc library functions.
 It creates the shared library `libft_malloc.so` which can be used to replace malloc in any system commands.

 [Access the related medium article here](https://medium.com/a-42-journey/how-to-create-your-own-malloc-library-b86fedd39b96)